-We are party to a Sublease Agreement with Cardialen, Inc., under which we lease a portion of Cardialen's office space in Plymouth, Minnesota.
-The Sublease Agreement has been amended several times to change the amount of office space and monthly rent.
-Under the amended Sublease Agreement, we agreed to pay rent of \$1,350 per month for 2020, \$1,400 per month for 2021, \$1,450 per month for 2022 and \$1,500 per month thereafter through the expiration date of January 31, 2024.
-Because Jeffrey Peters is both a member of our Board and the Chief Executive Officer, President, and a director of Cardialen, this transaction qualifies as a related party transaction.
+We were party to a sublease agreement with Cardialen, Inc., under which we leased a portion of Cardialen's office space in Brooklyn Center, Minnesota.
+The sublease agreement was amended several times to change the amount of office space and monthly rent.
+Under the amended sublease agreement, we agreed to pay rent ranging from \$500 to \$1,350 per month for 2020, \$950 per month for 2021, \$975 per month for 2022 and \$1,000 per month thereafter through the expiration date of January 31, 2024.
+During 2021, we paid a total of \$7,600 to Cardialen under this lease agreement.
+This lease agreement has been terminated.
+Because Jeffrey Peters was both a member of our Board and the Chief Executive Officer, President, and a director of Cardialen, this transaction qualified as a related party transaction.